 Coordinating with NPCA’s Serving Volunteer Advisory Council representatives.

 We are seeking NPCA members in good standing who are passionate about the Peace Corps, capable of embodying Peace Corps principles, and prepared to commit to a two-year in-country service.
 Please fill out the NPCA Ambassador Interest Indicator if you are interested.
-Thank you!

 Peace Corps Community Connect

 We’re thrilled to announce the launch of Peace Corps Community Connect.
 The goal of this important initiative goes to the heart of our mission to build a diverse and welcoming Peace Corps community.
 We’re doing this with an eye on the future and the work that’s in front of us.
 Why?
 Our community is stronger together.

 Let’s talk CommUNITY.
 Here’s how it will help affiliate groups.

 Peace Corps Community Connect will strengthen individual affiliate groups and ensure that more members of our community benefit from the resources of NPCA — from webinars and newsletters to WorldView magazine and our global reach.

 Establish new connections, find old friends, and expand opportunities for members.